-Table 57 quantifies the number of loans that were classified as TDRs as well as the change in the loans' balance as a result of becoming a TDR during 2022, 2021 and 2020.
+Table 49 quantifies the number of loans that were classified as TDRs as well as the change in the loans' balance as a result of becoming a TDR during the years ended December 31, 2022 and 2021.
 Additionally, the table provides information about the types of TDR concessions.
-The Principal Forgiveness TDR category includes principal forgiveness and accrued interest forgiveness.
-The Rate Reduction TDR category includes reduced interest rate and interest deferral.
-The Other TDR category primarily includes consumer borrowers that have been discharged from personal liability through Chapter 7 bankruptcy and have not formally reaffirmed their loan obligations to us, as well as postponement/reduction of scheduled amortization and contractual extensions for both consumer and commercial borrowers.
+See Note 1 Accounting Policies for additional discussion of TDRs.